 - 11. Prior to determining discipline, a recorded employee conference will be held.
 In such case, the member shall be notified and be afforded at least five (5) of the subject member's working days to prepare for the conference, unless waived by the member.
-Five (5) days prior to the employee conference, all investigative material shall be made available to the member and Association at a mutually agreeable Department location. - 12.
-The member shall be provided an exact copy of any recordings within seven (7) days of the interview(s) and conference if requested, and a certified transcript within twelve (12) days of the interview(s) or conference, if transcribed, unless extended by mutual agreement.
+Five (5) days prior to the employee conference, the employer shall provide copies of all investigative material to the member and Association.
+PSEA and the member agree this information shall not be released to third parties unless agreed to in writing between the employer and the employee. - 12.
+The member shall be provided an exact copy of any recordings within seven (7) days of the interview(s) and conference if requested, and a certified transcript within twelve (12) days of receipt by the Department, if transcribed, unless extended by mutual agreement.

-If the member or the Association records either the employee interview or employee conference, the member shall provide an exact copy of these recordings within seven (7) days of the interview and/or conference, if requested, and a certified transcript within twelve (12) days of the interview or conference, if transcribed, unless extended by mutual agreement.
+If the member or the Association records either the employee interview or employee conference, the member shall provide an exact copy of these recordings within seven (7) days of the interview and/or conference, if requested, and a certified transcript within twelve (12) days of receipt by the Association, if transcribed, unless extended by mutual agreement.

-13. A member who is under investigation, and the Association, shall be informed within five (5) days of the investigation having been completed and a course of action having been determined.
-If the original notification is other than written, a follow-up communication to the member and Association shall be provided by certified mail, electronic mail, or fax.

-- 14. If issued, a copy of the disciplinary action shall be forwarded to the Association within two (2) days of the issue. - 15.
+- 13. A member who is under investigation, and the Association, shall be informed within five (5) days of the investigation having been completed and a course of action having been determined.
+If the original notification is other than written, a follow-up communication to the member and Association shall be provided by certified mail, electronic mail, or fax. - 14.
+If issued, a copy of the disciplinary action shall be forwarded to the Association within two (2) days of the issue. - 15.
 No materials or reports involving the allegations shall be entered into any personnel file of the member where the investigation has exonerated the member and/or the allegations were determined to be unfounded or not sustained.